shiftcode/dynamo-easy-demo/README.md

 It's meant for you to play around with it directly in stackblitz or to clone it and test it out on your own stack.

 ## infrastructure
-You can deploy the whole stack trough CloudFormation (leveraging aws-cdk), execute the following to deploy a Stack to your account.
+You can deploy the whole stack trough CloudFormation - see infrastructure.yml for the essential resource definitions and package.json for the scripts involved.
-- `npm i`
-- ?? update config to define which account ??
-- `cdk bootstrap`
-- `npm run deploy` (if you want you can run `npm run synth` to see the CloudFormation template in the console)

 # Made with ❤ by [shiftcode.ch](https://www.shiftcode.ch)